trentm/molybdenum/docs/api.md

 ## GET /api/repos

 List all repositories currently in the molybdenum server.
-(TODO: add paging)

 #### example request